Problem: Garbage in, garbage out

 ||ΔfH, 25oC [kJ/mol]

-Of the three predictions, Q-props is consistently close to the experimental data points from NIST.
-Group contribution also yields chemical accuracy in the case of ethylbenzene, but is far off in the case of tert-butanol, whereas the quantum method G3MP2 gives better results in the case of tert-butanol than for ethylbenzene.
-Notably, only Q-props gives an uncertainty estimate.
-This derives directly from the reaction network method visualized on the figures above.
+Q-props is the only method that gives an accurate prediction in both cases.
+Group contribution yields chemical accuracy in the case of ethylbenzene, but is far off in the case of tert-butanol, whereas the quantum method G3MP2 gives good results in the case of tert-butanol but is significantly off for ethylbenzene.
+Notably, only Q-props gives an uncertainty estimate, deriving directly from the method as visualized above.